Movies & TV / Reviews

 Andy Serkis – Knull

 The Venom film franchise will never be confused for haute cuisine.
 The previous two entries were much closer to cinematic fast food than anything else.
 Unfortunately, Venom: The Last Dance more closely resembles reheated airplane food.
-The threequel doesn’t reach the heights and prestige of its self-important title.
+The threequel does not reach the heights and prestige of its self-important title.
 Kelly Marcel, who wrote the previous two entries, fails to make the final adventure of Eddie Brock (Hardy) and his bonded alien symbiote pal from another parent a compelling journey.
 Instead, it’s a poorly thought out, disjointed, incoherent mess.

 As if that isn’t enough, the oddball duo faces an even graver threat.
 Knull (Serkis), the creator of the symbiotes, has awakened on the edges of the Void.
-This Eldritch Abomination has awakened in his prison on Klyntar, where the benevolent symbiotes imprisoned him.
+This Eldritch Abomination resides on Klyntar, where the benevolent symbiotes imprisoned him.
 Knull is massively peeved but still trapped on Klyntar.
 Venom and Eddie inexplicably hold Knull’s only means of escape with a conveniently conjured Codex [AN: Codex, huh?
 Never heard of that McGuffin in a comic book superhero movie before].
 Knull unleashes his deadly, vicious servants, the Xenophages, across the galaxy to find the Codex.
 Xenophages are tailor-built to counter and kill symbiotes.
 With the proverbial walls closing in, Venom and Eddie are running out of options and places to hide, which means their joyous halcyon days will soon end.

 Marcel’s script plays like the production split Dr. Teddy Payne into two characters.
 In the film’s most awkward dialogue exchange, Christmas flatly asks a lab assistant if she’s spoken to her family lately.
 The lab tech even more awkwardly responds, “Are you OK?”
 It was a strange inclusion, but such awkward, unnatural human interactions litter the runtime.
 The alien symbiotes show more personality and realism in their brief screen time than the human characters.

 The sequel constantly undercuts the Eddie and Venom duo to throw in silliness, such as Venom dancing with Mrs. Chen (Lu).
 Earlier in the film, Venom explains to Eddie whenever they transform, they send out a signal with their Codex directly to the Xenophages and Knull.
-That means Venom can’t transform under any circumstances, lest they draw their enemies to them.
+That means Venom cannot transform under any circumstances, lest they draw their enemies to them.
 They can perform partial transformations, but later, Venom transforms for a goofy dance sequence with Mrs. Chen set to “Dancing Queen,” and chaos predictably ensues.
 That scene perfectly exemplifies The Last Dance’s inane stupidity.
-It was Venom desperately trying to lie low and refusing to transform in the first place!
+It was Venom who was desperately trying to lie low and refusing to transform in the first place!
 It would have made far more sense if the transformation happened because Venom had no other choice or performed the act to save Eddie’s life from a grave wound.
 But nope, Venom’s gotta bust a rug in Vegas, baby!

-Sony Pictures remains desperate to create a carelessly thought-out shared Marvel Universe using Spider-Man adjacent characters who can never interact with Spider-Man or the rest of the Marvel Universe.
-The Last Dance sadly still perpetuates this flawed notion even as a final entry of a film trilogy.
+Sony Pictures remains desperate to create a carelessly thought-out shared Marvel Universe, using Spider-Man adjacent characters who can never interact with Spider-Man or the rest of the Marvel Universe.
+Sadly, The Last Dance still perpetuates this flawed notion, even as a final entry of a film trilogy.
 Venom: The Last Dance represents the trilogy’s legacy of lost potential.

 3.0